opulo-inc/ohai/docs/supply-chain-mgmt/create-parts/index.md

 	![][img12]

-14. Set the vendor to match where the part can be purchased from.
+14. Set the vendor to match where the part can be purchased from

 	* For this example we will select `Fake Vendor`